ashishbajaj99/data-structures/README.md

 `asciiTree.c/.h` - This contains functions to print the contents of a binary search tree to a console.

-`linkedList.c/.h` - This contains functions to add/remove/find/clear linked list.
+`linkedList.c/.h` - This contains functions to addToFront/addToEnd/removeFromFront/removeFromEnd for a linked list.

+`queue.c/.h' - This contains function to enqueue/dequeue/findInQueue for a Queue implemented as a linked list.
+This function is used for the breathFirstSearch traversal in a Binary Search Tree

+`binaryTree.c/.h` - This contains functions to add/remove/findInTree/Depth First Search (inOrder, preOrder, postOrder)/bredthFirstSearch on a binary search tree.
+The remove function is the most complex.

+`sorting.c/.h` - This contains only the mergeSort function.
+Other sorting functions are not implemented currently.

 Note: The `asciitree.c/.h` files were downloaded from the internet - its not my code.
 Its a nifty little piece of software for humanly readable representation of a binary tree on a console.
 For more details see the stackoverflow question here: [how to draw a binary tree to the console](http://stackoverflow.com/questions/801740/c-how-to-draw-a-binary-tree-to-the-console)